Rev. Dr. David Swinton

 Minister of Congregational Care

-As minister of Congregational Care, I visit people who are sick or grieving, as well as those who are homebound or confined to hospitals, care facilities, and other residences; I also coordinate our care for each other through the church Prayer Ministry and in other ways.
+As Minister of Congregational Care, I visit people who are sick or grieving, as well as those who are homebound or confined to hospitals, care facilities, and other residences; I also coordinate our care for each other through the church Prayer Ministry and in other ways.
 I can provide pastoral services such as baptisms, weddings, and funerals,, I also have the priviledge of assisting with weekend worship on a weekly basis as well as preaching about 12 times a year.

 Grace Preschool Director

 My job is to ensure that all children and families are welcomed to Grace Preschool and Grace United Methodist Church.

 For the preschool, my staff and I provide high-quality care and early childhood education in a safe, nurturing play-based environment that will encourage hands-on exploration and build problem-solving skills.

 Would you like to help?
 We’re always looking for “Field Experts” for our Projects Based Learning—projects that draw children’s attention to questions such as: How do things work?
 What do people do?
 What tools do people use?
 Possible Topics include Trees, Pumpkins, Robots, Water, Snow, Gardens, Pets, Buildings, Pizza, Lunch, and Wheels.
 So if you have any expertise in any of these things, I’d love to hear from you.

 Families and parents can get involved in other ways.
 A few ideas: